10 Best Tactical Flashlights of 2017

 Your Budget – While there are some real steals available today in the tactical flashlight market (see above) you’ll still want to consider whether a $19 flashlight or a $99 tactical flashlight unit that’s loaded with options is right for you.
 Certainly if you just plan to keep it in the glove compartment you should consider one of our ‘best bang for the buck’ models.

 Lumens – A lumen is the measure of energy emitted by your tactical flashlight.
 Simply put the higher the lumens the more intense the light.
-However, the higher the lumens the higher the heat generated by the flashlight as well.
-So unless you think you’re going to need the brightest tactical flashlight on the market you might want a less powerful tactical flashlight.
+However the higher the lumens the higher the heat generated by the flashlight as well.
+So unless you think you’re going to need to need the brightest tactical flashlight on the market you might want a less powerful tactical flashlight.

 Size – This also speaks to need.
 If you plan on carrying the tactical light in your purse strictly for emergencies you’ll want something 5” long or less.
 A compact flashlight can also move easily from the purse to the pocket and then to the glove compartment or the fanny pack in the blink of an eye.

 Power Source – The typical tactical flashlight is powered, as we said previously, by Lithium-ion batteries.
 In case your L-i battery is drained and you are not in a position to recharge it the average tactical flashlight will also allow for standard alkaline battery power.
 You’ll want to always have adequate alkaline backups on hand just in case.

 Zoom or Not – One of the most popular features of the tactical flashlight is the ability to zoom in and out with the beam becoming wide angle in close and more focused for distances.
 Not every LED torch light offers this feature though so if the ability to zoom in and out isn’t critical to your needs you might want to skip it.